ctross/DieTryin/README.md

 A raw version of the R code described below can be found [here](https://github.com/ctross/DieTryin/blob/master/Workflow.R)

-[**DieTryin**](https://github.com/ctross/DieTryin) is part of an ecosystem of tools for modern social network analysis. [**STRAND**](https://github.com/ctross/STRAND) is a companion package designed to allow users to specify complex Bayesian social network models using a simple, lm() style, syntax. **ResolveR** is a package for semi-supervised data cleaning, de-duplication, and record linkage.
+[**DieTryin**](https://github.com/ctross/DieTryin) is part of an ecosystem of tools for contemporary social network analysis. [**STRAND**](https://github.com/ctross/STRAND) is a companion package designed to allow users to specify complex Bayesian social network models using a simple, lm() style, syntax. **ResolveR** (currently under development) is a package for semi-supervised data cleaning, de-duplication, and record linkage.

 Setup
 ------

-Here we will go through the whole DieTryin workflow.
+Here we will go through the entire DieTryin workflow.
 DieTryin works best on Windows.
 We note that Mac users may have issues using some interactive functions.
 If this is the case, installing an older version of imager (e.g., 0.41.1) should resolve the issue as long as the user has X11 installed.
 ```{r}
 library(devtools)
 install_version("imager", version = "0.41.2", repos = "http://cran.us.r-project.org")
 ```

-Otherwise, we install by running on R:
+Otherwise, we can install by running on R:
 ```{r}
 ################################### Install and/or load
  library(devtools)